pbxforce/PVA-Linux-File-System/README.md

 3. playsound > pip install playsound
 4. gTTs > pip install gTTS

-Check the current imported list if something is missing.
+Check the current imported list of modules if something is missing.

 I've made it for normal google search with another browser and movies/torrent search with another browser.
 Feel free to change anything.